ANSR-laboratory/ANSR-laboratory.github.io/content/publication/xiong-basic-1997/index.md

 ---
-title: Basic principles and neurosurgical applications of positron emission tomography.
+title: Basic Principles and Neurosurgical Applications of Positron Emission Tomography
 authors:
-- J. Xiong
+- Jinhu Xiong
-- L. D. Nickerson
+- admin
-- J. H. 3rd Downs
+- Hunter Downs III
-- P. T. Fox
+- Peter Fox
 date: '1997-07-01'
 publishDate: '2025-02-10T18:27:28.576257Z'
 publication_types:
 - article-journal
-publication: '*Neurosurgery clinics of North America*'
+publication: '*Neurosurgery Clinics of North America*'
 abstract: Positron emission tomography (PET) is a technique for studying functional processes in the human body in vivo.
 The important clinical applications of PET  in neurosurgery include localization of epileptic foci, diagnosis of brain  tumors,